revspace/revbank/README.md

 ## Documentation

 End-user documentation is provided through the `help` command.
-For RevSpace visitors, some additional end-user documentation is available at https://revspace.nl/RevBank.
+For RevSpace visitors, some additional end-user documentation is available in Dutch at https://revspace.nl/RevBank.

 RevBank can be used without RTFM, but some documentation is provided to